Haruray/ekphrasis-custom/README.md

+## Haruray's Note
+New corpus download link, includes indonesian word statistics named "corpus_id_web_wiki", taken from wikipedia and web corpus.
+Also supports demojizing, aka converting emoji or emoticon to text.

+## Now back to the original readme

 Collection of lightweight text tools, geared towards text from social networks, such as Twitter or Facebook, for tokenization, word normalization, word segmentation (for splitting hashtags) and spell correction, using word statistics from 2 big corpora (english Wikipedia, twitter - 330mil english tweets).